 Why not come along, enjoy the friendly service and sample some of Melbourne's freshest produce?
 The market operates 7am to 1pm every Saturday except Easter Saturday, Anzac Day (if it falls on a Saturday) and two Saturdays over the Christmas period.

 The market is environmentally friendly so market-goers should remember to bring a reusable shopping bag to carry their purchased items in.
-For further information about the market's plastic bags policy, please see this media release.
+Stall holders are allowed to use biodegradable bags only and must not be on display.

 Free Community Stall